 6. Inform third-party contractors of the cybersecurity policy.

 According to a recent NPR/Marist poll, one in five jobs are held by freelance workers, and that trend will only continue to rise.
-Many organizations reap the benefits of third-party contract work, but few educate these contractors on cybersecurity policies and best practices that may affect their day-to-day workflows.
+Many organizations reap the benefits of third-party contract work, but few educate these contractors on cybersecurity best practices and policies that may affect their day-to-day workflows.
 Ensure these workers are aware of your policies and know how to adhere to them.

 7. Monitor both user and file activity.